Pantonym/DV300_Term1/README.md

 `}`
 * This also shows the requirement of having three warehouses.

-5. Warehouse Overview Page - Inventory Summary and Information
+5. Warehouse Overview Page - Inventory Summary and Information (Group Mate Responsibility: Nico)
 * Using a material card and an ngFor loop, the inventory item's image, name, description and total is shown.
 `<app-warehouse-card *ngFor="let item of ingredientList" [item]="item"></app-warehouse-card>`